mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/commit-message-conventions.md

 Within the `commitMessageConventions` block you can define as many conventions as you want, each in its own separate block.
 The `name` identifies the convention so to define a brand new convention make sure you give it a `name` that was not already in use.
 If you use a `name` that was already defined for a convention then you are **overriding** an existing convention.
 Depending on the [configuration method]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/configuration-methods.md %}) you use the `name` property might be defined inside or outside the block that configures a single convention.

-Configuring conventions gives Nyx informations about:
+Configuring conventions gives Nyx information about:

 * which structured information to extract from commit messages
 * which version number to bump according to the commit message contents